hassanbadru/art_logic_2/README.md

     └── media
         └── ConvertedData.txt
 ```
+## Scalability
+- I built this app in a way that allows me or any developer scale and integration past implementations with any possible future solutions.

 ## Extensibility
 - In the future, the graphical UI feature could be upgraded to more advanced SVG-based frameworks to better depict the pen logic which has been represented in the text output.